 - Children with special educational needs and disabilities (SEND) or health issues.
-The Designated Safeguarding Lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
+The school recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
+The Designated Safeguarding Lead and SENCo with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
+The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+When supporting gender questioning children, the broad range of a child's individual needs are considered.
 Rainbow Club takes place on the first Thursday of every month and is an educational and supportive platform for LBGTQ+ pupils and anyone else who wishes to take part.
 Inclusion is an important part of life at West Park School and any inclusion concerns are taken very seriously.

-• Private fostering
+Private fostering

 In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.
+When such arrangements come to our attention, we will notify the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing.
+See statutory guidance Children Act 1989: private fostering.